NOTICE TO ATTEND ETC.

 (c) Simon Duffy (re-election, proposed by the Nomination Commmittee).

-(d) Bart Swanson (re-election, proposed by the Nomination Commmittee).
+(d) Donata Hopfen (re-election, proposed by the Nomination Commmittee).

-(e) Donata Hopfen (new election, proposed by the Nomination Commmittee).
+(e) John Lagerling (re-election, proposed by the Nomination Commmittee).

-(f) John Lagerling (new election, proposed by the Nomination Commmittee).
+(f) Natalie Tydeman (new election, proposed by the Nomination Commmittee).

 - Election of the Chairman of the Board.